gvwilson/sensibleadventures/nardica/nardica.md

 She slowed to a walk as she approached the end of the canal.
 Her heart sank.
-Two people were working side by side in the salvage booth, but both were too old to be who she was hoping to see.
+Two women were working side by side in the salvage booth, but both were too old to be who she was hoping to see.
 She was about to turn to go when a familiar voice said, "Hey, Iffy!"